Tellaeche94/First-Machine-learning-project/README.md

 	• Diamond Prices (https://www.kaggle.com/datasets/vittoriogiatti/diamondprices)

-		o Multiple Linear Regression to predict the price of the diamond based in its characteristics.
+		o Multi-Linear Regression to predict the price of the diamond based in its characteristics.

 		o K nearest neighbor (KNN) to predict the clarity of the diamond based in its characteristics